-If you want to use animals in any kind of research or teaching in the Northern Territory (NT), you will need to get a licence from the Animal Welfare Authority.
+If you want to use animals in any kind of research or teaching in the Northern Territory (NT), you must apply for a registration.

-A licence is likely to impose conditions in some or all of the following areas:
+This registration may be likely to enforce conditions in some or all of the following areas:

 What is classed as research